Sorry, you need to enable JavaScript to visit this website.

 Please see chapter 1, 2 and 3 for other public actors involved in policy making.
 The main public actors below are not directly involved in policy making.
 They are, however, important in the Netherlands because they carry out research, monitor and advise governmental institutions.

 The Ombudsman for Children Kinderombudsman monitors whether children’s rights are adhered to in the Netherlands by the central and local government.
 But also by private organizations in education, childcare, child welfare and health care.
 The Dutch parliament appointed Margrite Kalverboer as the Netherlands’ ombudsperson for Children, on 20 April 2016.
-Recently, in September 2016, this Ombudsman (only in Dutch) tried to involve children and young people to talk about their concerns and their opinions on the kinds of arrangements they need.
-On November 8 2016 the Ombudsman for Children published a report.
-You can find this report in paragraph 4.5 Young People’s Rights.
+Recently, in June 2025, in September 2016, this Ombudsman concluded that children’s rights and interests are still too often overlooked in laws and policies, and calls for systematic consideration of their well-being in decision-making.
+In 2024, 1,812 requests were received by the Ombudsman, mainly concerning education, youth welfare, poverty, and family law.
+The report highlights concerns about vulnerable groups, noting that teenage girls and non-binary youth feel least safe and happy, especially online.
+Finally, the Ombudsman urges authorities to make help more accessible and to guarantee equal rights for all children, regardless of where they live.

 The Human Rights Institute (College voor de Rechten van de Mens) explains, monitors and protects human rights, promotes respect for human rights (including equal treatment) in practice, policy and legislation, and increases the awareness of human rights in the Netherlands.